tanbiralam/RepoDoc-AI-Readme-Generator/README.md

 - Fork the repository
 - Create a feature branch (`git checkout -b feature-name`)
-- Ensure your code follows the existing style and passes linting:
+- Make sure your code follows the existing style and passes linting:

 ```bash
 npm run lint
 ```

-- Submit a pull request describing your changes
+- Submit a pull request with a clear description of your changes
-- For major changes, open an issue first to discuss
+- For major updates, open an issue first to discuss your proposal

 ---